BSc (Hons) (NFQ Level 8)

 Second & Third Year

-You’ll continue with modules in Cell Biology, Biochemistry, Pharmacology and Physiology.
-You’ll also start to integrate modules focusing on specific diseases and disease processes, in order to learn more about the development of new, more effective means of diagnosing, treating and preventing illness.
+You will continue with modules in Cell Biology, Biochemistry, Pharmacology and Physiology.
+You will also start to integrate modules focusing on specific diseases and disease processes, in order to learn more about the development of new, more effective means of diagnosing, treating and preventing illness.
 Supporting modules include: